aryan0141/Covid-19-Detection-Through-CXR-Images/README.md

 ### Part of Summer Challenge Competition 2020 conducted in IIT Jodhpur
 It predicts the probability of person being infected from Covid-19 or Pneumonia by analyzing the Chest Xray images of the patient.
-Several Image features were made using Convolutional Neural Network and are trained on Machine Learning Classifiers.
+Several Image features were made using Convolutional Neural Network and are trained on Machine Learning Classifiers in order to attain better Accuracy.

 For complete information of the project refer to **Covid-19 CXR Detection Report** which is uploaded here.